Excise

-An excise, or excise tax, is any duty on manufactured goods that is levied at the moment of manufacture rather than at sale.
-Excises are often associated with customs duties, which are levied on pre-existing goods when they cross a designated border in a specific direction; customs are levied on goods that become taxable items at the border, while excise is levied on goods that came into existence inland.
+An excise, or excise tax, is any duty on a category of goods that is normally levied by a government at the moment of manufacture for domestic consumption.
+This makes excise different from a sales tax or value-added tax (which are levied at a point of sale) or from customs duties (which are levied on goods when they cross a designated border).

 An excise is considered an indirect tax, meaning that the producer or seller who pays the levy to the government is expected to try to recover their loss by raising the price paid by the eventual buyer of the goods.
+Excise is thus a tax that relates to a quantity, not a value, as opposed to the value-added tax which concerns the value of a good or service.
 Excises are typically imposed in addition to an indirect tax such as a sales tax or value-added tax (VAT).
 Typically, an excise is distinguished from a sales tax or VAT in three ways: